chrisdoherty4/etxea/gela/README.md

-# Etxea
+# Gela

-Etxea is the plugin.
-It leverages components of Xavier to implement its functionality.
+Gela is the plugin.
+It leverages components of Etxea to implement its functionality.